Warm Leatherette

 "Warm Leatherette" is a song by Daniel Miller's project the Normal, released in 1978.
+Grace Jones recorded a well-known cover of the song in 1980.

 The Normal original

 Overview

 The lyrics of "Warm Leatherette" reference J. G. Ballard's controversial 1973 novel Crash, which had heavily influenced Daniel Miller.
 Together with his college friend he had worked on a film script based on the book, but after the project was abandoned Miller decided to "write a song encapsulating [the script] in 2 and a half minutes".
 The song was recorded in Miller's apartment using two Revox B-77 tape machines.
 A series of sawtooth waves were recorded on a Korg 700S synthesizer.

 Miller took the record to a few independent music shops, including Rough Trade in London, where it would be played to customers.
 "Warm Leatherette" was released as the B-side to "T.V.O.D.", the only single by Miller's musical project the Normal, and the very first release on his Mute Records label.
 However, since it was "Warm Leatherette" that gained more public attention, it was featured as the lead song on subsequent single re-releases.
 Although Miller did not expect the single to be successful, it sold 30,000 copies.